arksys-os/post-install/config-files/README.md

-# Configuration files on Unix
+# Configuration files on UNIX

 ## The kernel
 * /proc/sys/kernel/threads-max - The maximum number of tasks the kernel can run.